megalus/django-google-sso/README.md

 ### How Django-Google-SSO works

-First, the user is redirected to the Google login page.
+First, the user is redirected to the Django login page.
 If settings `GOOGLE_SSO_ENABLED` is True, the "Login with Google" button will be added to default form.

 On click, **Django-Google-SSO** will add, in current session, the `next_path` and Google Flow `state`.